Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation: Proposed Methodology:

-To facilitate informed exit decisions during inference, our approach is to train a gating network to learn optimal exit strategies.
+\paragraph{Step~\stepB: Deriving the Gating Network Training Set} To facilitate informed exit decisions during inference, our approach is to train a gating network to learn optimal exit strategies.
 In this step, we facilitate this gating network training by first deriving an intermediate dataset.

-To this end, we record the performance of the pre-trained stochastic depth model (obtained from Step \stepA) at all potential exit points for each image within the training dataset and create a \textit{Derived} dataset $\train$.
+To this end, we record the performance of the pre-trained stochastic depth model (obtained from Step~\stepA) at all potential exit points for each image within the training dataset and create a \textit{Derived} dataset $\train$.
 Specifically, we associate the $\idx$-th input image $\inImg\superIdx$ with a vector $\pqv\superIdx$ of length $\NGlayer$.
 Each element $\evq_\Glayer\superIdx$ of $\pqv\superIdx$ represents the predicted panoptic quality \cite{kirillov2019panoptic} upon exiting at the encoder layer $\Glayer$.
-Hence, each sample of $\train$ can be represented as $ (\inImg\superIdx, \pqv\superIdx) \in \train$.
+Hence, each sample of $\train$ can be represented as $ (\inImg\superIdx, \pqv\superIdx)$.